Accepting an offer on your property:

 Negotiating Contracts The Right Way:

 With negotiating, there is ethical responsibility to negotiate the contractual terms with the other party.
 Such as keeping your position confidential from the other side.
 The end game is to ratify an agreement that is beneficial to all parties involved.
 In a perfect world, you receive multiple offers before ratifying the best one.
 This is a good thing, yet it is important to weigh all option as price isn’t always king.
-RE/MAX Surfside guarantees you a thorough and objective assessment of all offers; even the worst of offers.
+Surfside Realty Outer Banks guarantees you a thorough and objective assessment of all offers; even the worst of offers.

 The Initial Agreement and Deposit.